ACRONIMAX/mobile-security/Readme.md

 ## Reverse Engineer

-In this case the **Reverse Engineer** is used to verify if yor code is optimized and compress but you can use to whatever purpose you need it, check malisius code, analize apps or just for fun.
+In this case, the **Reverse Engineer** is used to verify if your code is optimized and compressed, but you can use it for whatever purpose you need, check malicious code, analyze apps or just for fun.

 ### Reverse an Apk

 1. Rename your **.apk** file and add **.zip** at the end.
-2. Extract the content, when you extract your will have all the code, classes and many other things.
+2. Extract the content.
+When you extract, you will have all the code, classes and many other things.
-3. Download the Tool **dex2jar** and place in the same folder you extract the **apk** [link](https://github.com/DexPatcher/dex2jar/releases)
+3. Download the tool **dex2jar** and place it in the same folder you extract the **apk** [link](https://github.com/DexPatcher/dex2jar/releases)
 4. Run the following command on your terminal
     ```bash
     d2j-dex2jar.bat classes.dex
     ```
 5. Download the tool **Java Decompiler** [link](https://java-decompiler.github.io/)
-6. Last but not least, open the previous download program **Java Decompiler** and open the file located on the extracted apk folder **classes-dex2jar.jar**.
-If you see your code minified :party: you got it! the obfuscation process was success.
+6. Last but not least, open the previous download program **Java Decompiler** and open the file located in the extracted **apk** folder **classes-dex2jar.jar**.
+If you see your code minified :party: you got it!
+The obfuscation process was successful.
 [Example of obfuscation](https://www.preemptive.com/wp-content/uploads/2020/10/Rename-Obfuscation-Example.png)

-> If get some problem on these steps, you can check [this](https://medium.com/helpshift-engineering/reverse-engineer-your-favorite-android-app-863a797042a6) or any other **Reverse an Apk** tutorial.
+> If you get some problems with these steps, you can check [this](https://medium.com/helpshift-engineering/reverse-engineer-your-favorite-android-app-863a797042a6) or any other **Reverse an Apk** tutorial.

-I Hope this couples of tips help you with your goals  and i will continue adding more :partying_face: :memo: [source](https://github.com/ACRONIMAX/mobile-security)
+I Hope this couples of tips help you with your goals, and I will continue adding more :partying_face: :memo: [source](https://github.com/ACRONIMAX/mobile-security)